coder-hxl/x-crawl/README.md

 - The built-in puppeteer crawls the page, and uses the jsdom library to parse the page.
 - Support asynchronous/synchronous way to crawl data.
 - Support Promise/Callback method to get the result.
-- Polling function, fixed-point crawling.
+- Polling function, timing crawling.
 - Anthropomorphic request interval.
 - Written in TypeScript, providing generics.